Regular & Precise Feedback: Gen Z Solutions 3

 The key is to be precise

-Managers of Gen Z may be surprised by the chart below from the Society of Human Resource Management.
+Managers of Gen Z may be surprised by these figures from the Society of Human Resource Management.
 It is pre-pandemic (2018) but nothing I have heard or read since indicates the general figures will have changed.

 The fact that non-synchronous communication may be more easily accessed and ubiquitous does not mean it is preferable.
 Synchronous communication offers a much greater level of authenticity and trust (the value of which is explained here).